shivshank/mini_gl_fb/README.md

 Feel free to open an issue if you have a suggestion or want to see one of these soon!

- - More simplified input handling methods
+ - More kinds of simplified input handling methods

  - Enhanced and more thorough shader playground